devadharshini97/Galaxian-Game-computer-graphics-/README.md

   - The game uses a perspective projection to create a sense of depth with foreshortening effects.

 ## Demo
-- A screencast of the gameplay is available in the `assets` folder:
+- A screencast of the gameplay is available here:
   [Demo Video](./galaxian_game.mov)

 ## How to Run